JeffreyWangDev/autoDeploy/README.md

 AutoDeploy is a web application that allows users to deploy, manage, and monitor server instances using Docker containers.
 It provides a user-friendly interface to start, stop, and remove server deployments, as well as view the status of each deployment.

-## Features

-- **Deploy New Servers**: Easily deploy new server instances with custom Docker images and flags.
-- **Manage Deployments**: Start, stop, and remove server deployments from the dashboard.
-- **Monitor Status**: View the status of each server deployment (online/offline) and access server URLs.
-- **GitHub OAuth2 Login**: Secure login using GitHub OAuth2.
-- **Database Integration**: Store deployment information in an SQLite database.
-- **Public View**: Anyone can view your servers but only YOU can edit them

 ## Installation